-A credit union's ability to earn money affects its safety and soundness.
-A credit union can retain its earnings, expanding its capital buffer, or use them to address problematic loans, likely making the credit union better able to withstand economic trouble.
-Credit unions that are losing money, however, are less able to do those things.
+A credit union's profitability affects its safety and soundness.
+A credit union can retain its earnings, expanding its capital buffer, or put them to work addressing problematic loans, likely making the credit union more resilient in tough times.
+Losses, on the other hand, reduce a credit union's ability to do those things.

-COREPLUS fell short of the national average on Bankrate's test of earnings, achieving a score of 8 out of a possible 30.
+COREPLUS fell short of the national average on Bankrate's earnings test, achieving a score of 8 out of a possible 30.

 The credit union had an earnings ratio of 0.00 percent in our test, better than the average for all credit unions, suggesting that it's outperforming its peers in this area.